-The general rule is that for marriages of short duration (less than 10 years from date of marriage to date of separation) spousal support lasts for one half the term of the marriage.
+The general rule is that for marriages of short duration (less than 10 years from the date of marriage to date of separation) spousal support lasts for one half the term of the marriage.
 For marriages of long duration (over ten years from date of marriage to date of separation) the term of spousal support is indefinite and the court will not set a cut-off date during the initial divorce proceeding.

 There are many ways to negotiate settlement when it comes to spousal support.
-Often parties will agree to a lump sum buyout in exchange for a termination of spousal support obligation.
+Often parties will agree to a lump sum buyout in exchange for termination of spousal support obligation.
 I will often negotiate a step down approach to settling spousal support disputes.

 Can spousal support be modified?